Nelson Bay (NSW)

 Educational attainment in Nelson Bay aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 21.2%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (4.4%) and graduate diplomas (2.4%).
-Vocational credentials are held by 42.1% of residents aged 15 and above, with advanced diplomas at 13.5% and certificates at 28.6%.
-A total of 23.4% of the population is actively engaged in formal education, including 8.0% in primary, 7.1% in secondary, and 3.1% in tertiary education.
+Trade and technical skills are prominent, with 42.1% of residents aged 15+ holding vocational credentials – advanced diplomas (13.5%) and certificates (28.6%).

-A substantial 23.4% of the population actively pursues formal education.
-This includes 8.0% in primary education, 7.1% in secondary education, and 3.1% pursuing tertiary education.
+A substantial 23.4% of the population is actively pursuing formal education, including 8.0% in primary education, 7.1% in secondary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education